ItotiaHarrison/Bot-Battlr/README.md

 - As a user, I should be able to see profiles of all bots rendered in `BotCollection`.
 - As a user, I should be able to add an individual bot to my army by clicking on it.
 The selected bot should render in the `YourBotArmy` component.
 The bot can be enlisted only **once**.
 The bot **does not** disappear from the `BotCollection`.
 - As a user, I should be able to release a bot from my army by clicking on it.
 The bot disappears from the `YourBotArmy` component.
-- As a user, I can sort bots by their health, damage or armor.
-For this, create a new component, `SortBar`.

-_Note that nothing needs to be persisted.
-Refreshing the page should clear out the current army._
+- As a user, I should be able to discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the `YourBotArmy` on the frontend.

 ## Advanced Deliverables

-If you have finished the Core Deliverables, **stage a commit at this point!**xs
+If you have finished the Core Deliverables, **stage a commit at this point!**

 - As a user, I should be able to choose if I want to enlist a bot into my army or just see thier data.
 Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
 BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
 Your app could look like the following: